FFmpeg/FFV1/ffv1.md

 ### Golomb Rice mode

 This coding mode uses Golomb Rice codes.
-The VLC is split into 2 parts, the prefix stores the most significant bits, the suffix stores the k least significant bits or stores the whole number in the ESC case.
+The VLC is split into 2 parts, the prefix stores the most significant bits and the suffix stores the k least significant bits or stores the whole number in the ESC case.
 The end of the bitstream of the `Frame` is filled with 0-bits until that the bitstream contains a multiple of 8 bits.

 #### Prefix